home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 Home Assistant templates are powerful, but they can be really confusing or hard to understand for a less experienced user.
-Therefore, the use of templates should be avoided if a pure YAML version available.
+Therefore, the use of templates should be avoided if a pure YAML version is available.

-Additionally, the use of template requires additional escaping in our documentation to avoid our website code to confuse it for the Liquid syntax.
+Additionally, the use of templates requires additional escaping in our documentation to avoid our website code to confuse it for the Liquid syntax.
 Avoiding templates in general removes the need of additional escaping.